COVID-19 Frequently Asked Questions

-Residence hall staff will check in daily so that students remain connected to campus life and resources.
-If a student is in public health-ordered quarantine (14 days) or isolation (10 days), the Gallatin City-County Health Department will check in with students daily via an automated system called Sara Alert, and the student can request an in-person call back.
-Students are also offered support from mental health professionals at UHP and can contact UHP medical services for advice should their symptoms worsen.
+Residence hall staff will check in regularly so that students remain connected to campus life and resources.
+Students have access to Residence Life staff at all times via a 24-hour service desk.
+If a student is in public health-ordered quarantine (10 days) or isolation (10 days), the Gallatin City-County Health Department will check in with students daily via an automated system called Sara Alert, and the student can request an in-person call back.
+Students are also offered support from mental health professionals at University Health Partners and can contact UHP medical services for advice should their symptoms worsen.

 If it is deemed necessary by a provider or should there be an emergency, students would be taken to Bozeman Health Deaconess Hospital for care.

 Additional information about Q/I housing is available from MSU Residence Life.

 Going home to quarantine or isolate may be an option for you.
 Students should call 406-282-4025 for more information.